mgschwan/VRWorkout/README.md

 # VRWorkout
 Virtual reality workout game for Oculus Quest

-##What is this
+## What is this?

 A virtual reality music workout game built with [Godot Engine](https://godotengine.org/)

+The game sould be a physically engaging VR experience that is somewhat comparable to a short calisthenics workout (or a long one if you play for extended periods).
+Compared to other music games like Beat Saber and Box VR there are more muscle groups activated due to the changes between standing, squatting, pushups and crunches.

+Positions:

+* Standing (or running to get point multipliers).
+* Squatting.
+The game will require deeps squats.
+* Crunches.
+You don't need to do repetitive crunches but be on your back and try to hit the head and double hand cues.
+* Pushups.
+Try to hit the hand cues while in the pushup position (one handed punches will activate your core muscles).
+The head cues will drive your movement up and down.

+The game switches between those four positions to avoid a monotone workout.

 **DISCLAIMER: Use at your own risk!
 This game does not check if you bump into your surroundings.
 Since this is a physical workout game there is lot's of movement which bears the risk of injury.
 You acknowledge that this software is free and you are using it at your own risk**

 ![Logo](https://github.com/mgschwan/VRWorkout/blob/master/web_assets/vrworkout_logo_new.jpg)

 For suggestions/feedback joing the discord group [VRWorkout Dojo](https://discord.gg/Vg3vyah)

-This game shall - once it's finished - provide a high intensity full body workout similar to punching games but with 4 different playing positions:
-* standing
-* squatting
-* crunches
-* pushup position

-The game switches between those four positions.
-Try to hit the hand cues when they are between the two blue poles.
-The head cue has to be touched (not hit) with your head.

-Jog in place to receive a point multiplier, run faster to get up to 4x points.

 ## Install